 Battle Of The Infrared Imaging Cameras

-Infrared technology, especially the thermal imaging technology has come of ages.
-It has to be used in cameras to locate spots structures using the difference in the rate at which the surfaces of an object emit heat waves.
+Infrared technology, especially the thermal imaging technology has come in ages.
+Thermal imaging is now used in cameras to locate weak spots in structures using the difference in the rate at which the surfaces of an object emit heat waves.
 The images formed using these cameras are red and blue; blue for cold surfaces and red for red-hot surfaces.
 A thermal imaging camera can be used professionally in different industries, from home or building inspectors, A/C or plumbing diagnostics, agriculture with crops, and many other applications.

 After many years of evolution of the Infrared radiation imaging thermal devices have finally come to retail prices for the typical consumers by integrating the ability to see and measure infrared radiation using a Smartphone; an iPhone for now.
-Two favorite pieces of the master of the IF technology FLIR and the Seek Thermal imaging have been in cooperated in the iPhone hardware.
+Two favorite cameras that have the IF technology are FLIR and the Seek Thermal imaging which are compatible with the iPhone hardware.
 You can now use the infrared technology accessible on your phone camera to see around and distinguish between cold and hot objects by taking shots instead of feeling them with hands.

 FLIR One and Seek Thermal Compact cameras are the modern state of the art technology of the infrared imaging technology.
 They both provide with Predator-like vision in Smartphones.
 They are similar to one another in many ways.
 Their features can detect faults in welded structure, cracks in metals and other solid object and even bringing to view objects the darkness.

 The two thermal cameras are comparatively much the same.
 It is interesting to note that they both come with the same price of approximately $249.99.
 An interested buyer would, therefore, ask why they should buy FLIR One in place of Seek Thermal Compact or the other way round.
 After experiencing the two devices, the following are the comparisons in pros and cons.